How to Organize Your Greeting Teams

 I’d like to hear from you.
 More video tips will be coming in a few days and I’ll announce them via email.

-1. Cyndy Sumbad Says:
+Cyndy Sumbad says

 I come from a very small church (avg wkly attend of about 25), with one worship service.
 Volunteers are designated weekly.
 Our greeting ministry is pretty much a “door greeter” ministry, although we’ve begun to deliberately expand it to include other areas of extending our hospitality.

-2. Nicole Ross Says:
+Nicole Ross says

 Great Video!
 We have a smaller church (150-200) and use only door greeters.
 I just call members of the church once a week and get them to greet.
 Wish I could create a little bit more excitement though.
 I’d love to work on a rotation schedule which people could commit more.